Attending to Children’s Attention Issues

 But some children do indeed have chronically short attention spans.

-The set of behaviors that has come to define ADD and ADHD is the same set of behaviors that a child must adopt if he has been deeply frightened at some time in his life.
+The set of behaviors that has come to define ADD and ADHD is the same set of behaviors that a child must adopt if they have been deeply frightened at some time in their life.

-A child who has been frightened has to distract himself from feeling a deep panic about whether or not he is going to survive, or whether or not he is fully OK.
+A child who has been frightened has to distract themself from feeling a deep panic about whether or not they are going to survive, or whether or not they are fully OK.

-To keep those fears from paralyzing him, a child has to keep moving, keep talking, stay active enough to distract his emotional mind from the tension that resides there.
+To keep those fears from paralyzing them, a child has to keep moving, keep talking, stay active enough to distract their emotional mind from the tension that resides there.

 Sometimes, a child becomes aggressive.

-Fear generates a low-level emotional tension in most of his interactions that can escalate at any time.
+Fear generates a low-level emotional tension in most interactions that can escalate at any time.

-(Most children who are labeled ADD or ADHD had long, intense crying jags as infants.
+(Most children who are diagnosed ADD or ADHD had long, intense crying jags as infants.
 They were trying hard to release the emotional tension that landed on them early in their existence.
-We parents aren’t schooled in how to support an infant, how to settle in, welcome the crying, and reassure him or her while this stored tension is making its exit.
+We parents aren’t schooled in how to support an infant, how to settle in, welcome the crying, and reassure them while this stored tension is making its exit.

 So a child’s attempts to heal create a dynamic of anxiety and frustration in the parent-child relationship.
-As his parents become more frantic to help, the child feels fear on top of fear.
+As thier parents become more frantic to help, the child feels fear on top of fear.

 Fear is not an easy emotion for children, or for any of us, to cleanse from our systems.
 To be good at helping our children with their fears, we parents have to learn to do our own emotional work.
 We have been worn down over time.
 We love our children, but the parenting job has been hard!
 We need to talk about and release the emotional tension has been building.
 Until we do, we’re as easily triggered as our child.
 I’ll say more about this in a moment.